openjdk/crac/src/java.base/share/man/java.md

 `-XX:CRaCRestoreFrom=`*directory*
 :   Restores from the specified checkpoint image.

+    When using this option, there is no requirement to specify a main class and its arguments because the restored execution is based on the ones specified before the checkpoint.
+However, it is possible to pass a new main class and new arguments.
+After a successful restoration, the new main method will be invoked with the specified arguments in the thread that started the checkpoint, on top of its existing call stack.

+`-XX:+CRaCIgnoreRestoreIfUnavailable`
+:   If restoration from a checkpoint image fails, continue with the normal startup
+    instead of failing.

+    When restoring with this option, you should specify a main class and its arguments as usual.
+If the restoration succeeds, they are ignored, but if it fails, they are used for the normal startup process.

 `-XX:CRaCMinPid=`*value*
 :   A desired minimal PID value for checkpointed process.
 Applied by the launcher,
     only on POSIX-like platforms.